AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserTestApp/README.md

 ## Should I use this sample

-Understanding the way MSAL Node is used in this sample will help you if you're interested in building an Electron.js application to authenticate and acquire tokens using the system browser.
+This sample demonstrates how to use **MSAL Node** to sign in a user and acquire an access token for a protected resource such as **Microsoft Graph** in an Electron desktop application using the system browser and [the authorization code grant with PKCE flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 Native apps that use the browser for authorization are more secure and can take advantage of the user's authentication session in the browser to enable single sign-on.

 ## How to run the samples